 We calculate the \flya using the dust-corrected SFRs from our \cg runs.
-As our SED fitting suggests the SFR has evolved dramatically over the last $100\,\mathrm{Myr}$, and even likely over the last $10\,\mathrm{Myr}$ we consider both averaged SFR values (see Table~\ref{tab:obj_details}).
-In the past, \lya escape has been calculated using both UV-derived SFRs and H$\alpha$-derived SFRs; our results for the $100\,\mathrm{Myr}$-averaged SFRs can be more readily compared with the UV-based method, and $10\,\mathrm{Myr}$ results with the H$\alpha$ method.
-We therefore give a range of possible \flya values in Table~\ref{tab:lya} (individual uncertainties are far smaller than the range), for the BC03 models, the BPASS models and also a comparison to the value derived using the UV magnitude simply converted to an SFR following the standard prescription from \cite{Kennicutt1998SFR}.
-We caution that this prescription assumes a constant SFR over more than $100\,\mathrm{Myr}$, which is very unlikely to be the case for \objname.
+Because the SFR has evolved dramatically over the last $100\,\mathrm{Myr}$ --- and even likely over the last $10\,\mathrm{Myr}$ as our SED fitting suggests ---, we consider both averaged SFR values (see Table~\ref{tab:obj_details}).
+In the past, \lya escape has been calculated using both UV-derived SFRs and H$\alpha$-derived SFRs.
+Our results for the $100\,\mathrm{Myr}$-averaged SFRs can be more readily compared with the UV-based method, and our $10\,\mathrm{Myr}$ results with the H$\alpha$ method.
+We therefore give a range of possible \flya values in Table~\ref{tab:lya} (individual uncertainties are far smaller than the range) for the BC03 models, the BPASS models, and also for a comparison to the value derived using the UV magnitude simply converted to an SFR following the standard prescription from \cite{Kennicutt1998SFR}.
+We caution that this prescription assumes a constant SFR over longer than $100\,\mathrm{Myr}$, which is very unlikely to be the case for \objname.
 The \lya escape fractions derived are: $8-38\,\%$ (BC03), $27-300\%$ (BPASS) and $13\pm2\,\%$ (UV magnitude).
-Because of the numerous assumptions and model dependencies used to arrive at these values, it is challenging to interpret them in a physically meaningful sense alongside low-redshift results.
-They vary from quite low, given that \objname is a strong LCE, to as high as expected.
+Because of the numerous assumptions and model dependencies used to obtain these values, it is challenging to meaningfully interpret them alongside low-redshift results.
+They vary from quite low, given that \objname is a strong LCE, to quite high.
 Observations of the H$\alpha$ line would be necessary to more reliably determine the \objname's SFR and therefore \flya.
 However, if it is indeed the case that \objname is a very strong LCE, observing its accordingly reduced H$\alpha$ emission may be challenging.